FosgateGitHub08252023/pub/AH-NB.md

 10/09/2023

 splunk access

 WE NEED a deprovision process to clear-up firewall rules when a user leaves or computer/IP is decom'd.

 IT-Tatical

 can't do debugs, captures, or clears..

+;;;

+Uriel and thales
+Isrel BoM
+prep to migrate linwood firewall but need access -
+    - access to tshoot fiserv, fednow, fastly to do debugs and captutres AWS automatic failover

+10/23/2023

+remind ppl to add brief reason to firewall request.